Windows XP won't load and gives an error. Windows won't boot, what should I do? Recovering boot files

 Reinstall system files

 The steps above may not help.
-Then you have to drop windows settings and reinstall the system with saving the files.
-Unfortunately, all programs will need to be installed again.
+Then you'll have to reset Windows settings and reinstall the system while saving the files.
+Unfortunately, all programs will need to be reinstalled.

 In the recovery environment, select Troubleshoot → Reset this PC → Keep my files → Reset.